SYSC3010W26/team-project-repo-l1-g9/WeeklyUpdates/Week5/Karthikeyan_BhavaniShankar_week5.md

 Group number: L1-G9
 Student name: Karthikeyan Bhavani Shankar
-Week: Week 3 (28th January - 30th January)
+Week: (28th January - 30th January)

 1. How many hours did you spend on the project this week?